 In fact, the gap makes the map a product of form and a product of function—maps are representative and operative.
 Rasmus Grønfeldt Winther makes this point in When Maps Become the World: “[Maps] also function within our behaviors, our institutions, and our conscious and unconscious understanding of phenomena.
 Maps are not solely static, general, and abstract.”

-The map is not the territory can be a liberating expression for writers striving to represent “the truth.”
-It reminds writers that there is—and should be—a gap between the vast territory they explore and the way-finding they offer in their book.
+For writers striving to represent “the truth,” the map is not the territory can be a liberating, and comforting, expression.
+It reminds writers that there is—and should be—a gap between the territory they explore and the way-finding they offer in their book.

-Ultimately, that the map is not the territory should comfort every writer: There will always be space between what is and what is represented.
-There’s no need to eliminate that space.
-Indeed, the reader requires it to build a bridge to guide them into new territory.
+Ultimately, there will always be space between what is and what is represented.
+There’s no need to eliminate it: The reader simply requires a bridge—and of course a guide—to this new territory.